 Conditions like, when your WordPress hosting provider may have file manager restrictions that could limit you the ability to access the admin area to install a plugin.

 In this sort of situation, your best solution is to install the plugin manually using the FTP.
 This method is not user friendly for beginners.

-To begin uploading the plugin files, you need to connect your host through FTP manager.
-You can access the hosting server’s file manager by providing the username and password into the FTP manager.
+To begin uploading the plugin files, you need to connect your host through the FTP manager.
+You can access the hosting server’s file manager by providing the username and password to the FTP manager.

 Select a plugin folder which you want to install in the website.
 Right click on the folder and hit Upload to upload the plugin into the plugins directory of the web host.